ghifarrr/theLook-Ecommerce-Analysis/README.md

 ## Hypothesis
 What could possibly the main reason we have so low retention rate?
 After exploring data I used Univariate analysis, which analyzes the columns separately and looks at the distribution of the data.
-Then I would check the status of order_items data and check the total number of orders that exist in each status, at the time is the reason why a lot of cohort size have drop retention on the first month after their order.
+I check the status of order_items data and check the total number of orders that exist in each status, at the time is the reason why a lot of cohort size have drop retention on the first month after their order.

 ![alt text](https://github.com/ghifarrr/theLook-Ecommerce-Analysis/blob/main/Pics/pic4.png?raw=true)